Setting up a Self Hosted VPN using Wireguard and Netmaker

 • For production environments, we suggest beefing it up to 2 GB RAM, 2 CPUs, and 10 GB storage

-• TCP 80 & 443: For our sleek web interface and robust API
+• TCP 80 & 443: For the netmaker Dashboard, API requests, and MQTT traffic

-Don't forget to point your chosen subdomain (e.g., netmaker.yourdomain.com) to your server's IP.
-You'll need the keys to your DNS kingdom for this step.
+Don't forget to point your chosen subdomain (e.g., *.netmaker.yourdomain.com) to your server's IP.
+Again, if none is provided, we’ll attempt to make one for you, but this is subject to domain availability.

 Ready for the easiest part?
 Fire up your terminal and let this one-liner do the heavy lifting: